Thanks-Giving Square

 Thanks-Giving Square is a private park and public facility anchoring the Thanksgiving Commercial Center district of downtown Dallas, Texas, United States.
 Dedicated in 1976, the complex consists of three components: a landscaped garden and non-denominational chapel building, a major section of the underground pedestrian network, and the Bullington Truck Terminal.
 It was the first public-private partnership of its kind in Dallas.

 After a lengthy global search, Peter Stewart, a Dallas businessman and one of the founders of the Thanks-Giving Foundation, chose architect Philip Johnson to design the project.A symbolic structure was the key part of the program for the square, and it became pretty obvious soon that some of these top architects didn't have the background or feeling for the building that I envisaged would carry great meaning for another two hundred years.

 Project

-The Thanks-Giving Foundation was started to create a public space in the center of Dallas dedicated in gratitude to God and to this most ancient and enduring tradition.
-Construction began in 1973, being conducted in partnership with the city of Dallas, and the Square was dedicated in November 1976 as one of the city's three United States Bicentennial projects.
+The Thanks-Giving Foundation was started to create a public space in the center of Dallas.
+Construction began in 1973 in partnership between The Thanks-Giving Foundation and the City of Dallas.
+The Square was dedicated in November 1976 as one of the city's three United States Bicentennial projects.
 President Gerald Ford later recognized Thanks-Giving Square as a major national shrine.
 It welcomes people of all cultures and religions are welcome to celebrate values, thoughts, and spirituality in a contemplative setting.

 Concurrent to private development, the City of Dallas constructed transportation infrastructure below the landscaped garden.
 The City of Dallas leases the land and subsurface from the Thanks-Giving Foundation, but owns the underground structures.